pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-adjunctions.md

 The promise of category theory is that the right abstractions will help us extend our intuition for simple objects to nontrivial theorems about more complex objects.
 The concept of an adjunction - along with a few other fundamental tools such as limits/colimits or the Yoneda lemma - are critical to actually fulfilling that promise.

-Adjunctions are an abstraction of the concept of duality, wherein one transports a problem into a new context where it becomes simpler, solves it, and then transports it back.
+Adjunctions are an abstraction of the concept of duality, wherein one translates a problem into a new context where it becomes simpler, solves it, and then translates the solution back.
 There are fairly elementary examples of this phenomenon in number theory wherein one embeds a problem about integers into the complex numbers and then solves it using tools from analysis.
 The circle of ideas surrounding Crofton's formula, which establishes a dictionary between geometry and probability theory, is another good source of examples.
 And in computer science there are a variety of dualities embedded in the tools that one uses to construct complex transformations between data sets, and certain kinds of adjunctions emerge explicitly to organize these dualities (more on this in a future post).